Expressing and Storing Breastmilk

 Having difficulty or need to have a chat?

 If you’re having any problems, we can help.
 We even offer Facetime/Skype conversations so that you can get face to face advice.
-Please remember that we are not medical professionals, so for anything serious, please get in touch with your midwife/health visitor.
+Please remember that we are not medical professionals, and can help with expressing, however for anything medical, please get in touch with a healthcare professional.